bal-code-camp-rest-oidc/documentation/camp-worklog/Day-4.md

 }
 ```

-We searched for a Action that pushes only the builded image, but all availlable
+We searched for an action that pushes the builded image only.
+All available
 Github-Actions in the Marketplace managed both (build & push) in one atomic step.

 Our soultion now is motivated by [www.prestonlamb.com/blog](https://www.prestonlamb.com/blog/creating-a-docker-image-with-github-actions), where all plain docker-commands are scripted straight forward as Github-Action-Steps.